jonmardones/Optimization-of-Feed-Mix-Composition/README.md

 # Optimization-of-Feed-Mix-Composition
-This repository hosts the Python code and Jupyter notebooks for the Feed Mix Optimization project.
-The project employs linear programming to develop an optimized agricultural feed mix.
-We aimed to minimize both the number of ingredients and the costs while ensuring that the nutritional standards are met.
-The project outcomes include a streamlined ingredient list, cost reductions, and a strategic decision-support tool for optimizing feed compositions.
+The **Feed Mix Optimization Project** uses linear programming to design cost-effective and nutritionally balanced agricultural feed mixes.
+The project focuses on achieving three main goals: reducing costs, minimizing the number of ingredients, and maintaining nutritional standards.
+The resulting solution provides a strategic tool for optimizing feed formulations while simplifying supply chain logistics.

-The project was structured around several key objectives:

- - Model Development: Construct a linear programming model that incorporates combined ingredient rules.
-These rules define the maximum allowable proportions for specific combinations of ingredients to ensure a balanced feed composition.
+---

+## Key Features

+- **Streamlined Ingredient Selection**
- - Ingredient Optimization: Use binary variables to decide the inclusion of each ingredient, thereby minimizing the number of different ingredients used.
-This simplifies procurement and supply chain logistics.
+   The project introduces binary variables to determine ingredient inclusion, focusing on minimizing the number of ingredients in the feed mix.
+This approach simplifies procurement and supply chain logistics by reducing ingredient diversity while maintaining nutritional integrity.
- - Cost Reduction: Adapt the model to minimize the cost of the feed mix by selecting the most cost-effective combination of the necessary ingredients.
- - Trade-Off Analysis: Analyze and visualize the trade-offs between reducing the number of ingredients and minimizing costs, facilitating informed decision-making.

-#### Data Preparation:
+- **Cost Optimization**
+   Using linear programming, the project identifies the most cost-effective combination of ingredients.
+The optimization ensures that all nutritional requirements are met while keeping costs as low as possible, enabling efficient resource allocation.

+- **Balanced Nutritional Standards**
+   The model incorporates combined ingredient rules that define allowable proportions for specific nutrients, ensuring the feed mix adheres to balanced nutritional standards.
+This guarantees compliance with dietary guidelines for agricultural feed.

+- **Trade-Off Analysis**
+   The project provides a visual and analytical exploration of trade-offs between minimizing ingredient variety and reducing costs.
+This analysis supports informed decision-making by highlighting how changes in one factor impact the other.

+---

+## Methodology

+1. **Data Preparation**
- The notebook starts by loading and preparing data, setting up necessary parameters for the optimization model.
+   The project begins with loading and preprocessing data, including defining the parameters and constraints needed for optimization.

-#### Model Setup:
- Defines the linear programming model, including variables, objective functions, and constraints based on the nutritional and cost requirements.
-#### Optimization Execution:
+2. **Linear Programming Model Setup**
+   A linear programming model is constructed with variables representing ingredient inclusion, objective functions for minimizing cost and ingredient count, and constraints to ensure nutritional and budgetary requirements are met.

+3. **Optimization Execution**
- Runs the optimization to determine the optimal combination of ingredients.
+   The optimization process identifies the ideal combination of ingredients that balances cost efficiency with nutritional standards.

+---

- ## Outputs
+## Results and Analysis

-The notebook outputs:

- - **Optimized Feed Mix**: Details the minimal number of ingredients used and the corresponding cost-efficient feed mix.
- - **Visualizations**: Displays graphs depicting the relationship between the number of ingredients and the cost, aiding in strategic decisions.
+- **Optimized Feed Mix**
+  The final feed mix includes the minimal number of ingredients necessary to meet nutritional standards, along with a detailed breakdown of associated costs.

+- **Visualizations**
+  Graphs and charts are provided to illustrate trade-offs between cost and ingredient diversity, offering actionable insights for decision-makers.

+---